fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> How easy is it for seniors/team leads switch jobs then?
+Then they will be facing a new team and a new system

 > Excellent as always!
 Can you do a video talking about what you consider will change in the industry after the pandemic?
 I'm really corious about how it will evolve.

 > Thanks for the video.
 How would you negotiate if you are single developer on a fullstack project (there is nobody to compare myself to)?